-- 1. Jack trailer at marked JACK location pad behind axle on main frame. - 2.
-Check for excessive wheel end-clearance by pulling the tire assembly toward you and by pushing the assembly away from you.
-Slight end-play is acceptable (0.001 to 0.010 in.). - 3.
-Rotate tire slowly forward and backward.
-The wheel assembly should turn freely and smoothly. - 4.
-Excessive wheel end-play, restriction to rotation, noise, or bumpy rotation should be remedied by replacing the bearing unit.

-5. Bearing units should be inspected every year or 12,000 mi., whichever comes first.
+- 1. Jack the trailer at the marked JACK location pad behind the axle on the main frame. - 2.
+Check for excessive wheel end-clearance by pulling the tire assembly toward you and pushing the assembly away from you.
+Slight end-play is acceptable (0.001 to 0.010 in.). - Rotate the tire slowly forward and backward.
+The wheel assembly should turn freely and smoothly. - Excessive wheel end-play, restriction to rotation, noise, or bumpy rotation should be remedied by replacing the bearing unit. - Bearing units should be inspected when tires are rotated, or at least every year or 12,000 mi., whichever comes first.

 A slight amount of grease-weeping from the seal area is normal.
 Excessive leakage may indicate abnormal bearing operation.
-Bearing end-play inspection, drum removal/installation, and bearing replacement procedures are described in the Dexter Operation Maintenance Manual enclosed in your owner's packet.
-Airstream recommends that these procedures are performed by a qualified Dexter service technician, due the need of specialized tools and training.
+See the Dexter Operation Maintenance and Service Manual for bearing end-play inspection, drum removal/installation, and bearing replacement procedures.

+Airstream recommends that a qualified Dexter service technician perform these procedures due to the need for specialized tools and training.